How the 14th Amendment could solve the debt crisis

 What is the administration saying about the move?

-President Biden appears to not have ruled the move out, but he and others in the administration have indicated that it would be a last-ditch effort and that they’re approaching the possibility with caution.
+President Biden seems not to have ruled the move out, but he and others in the administration have indicated that it would be a last-ditch effort and that they’re approaching the possibility with caution.
 Biden told MSNBC last week that he had “not gotten there yet.”

 “There is no way to protect our financial system in our economy, other than Congress doing its job and raising the debt ceiling and enabling us to pay our bills and we should not get to the point where we need to consider whether the president can go on issuing debt.
 This would be a constitutional crisis,” she said on ABC.